 If you missed out on your opportunity to be advised for the next semester and still need your AVN, please sign up for an appointment by clicking on logo or link above.
 Walk-in appointments will not be seen.

 Keep your eyes on your email.
 The advising office will send out messages about events, deadlines, workshops, lectures, or book clubs, or advisement for advance registration, among other relevant information.

 Office: Social Science 351

 Note: Please identify yourself as JRL major or minor and include your student ID on correspondence.

 The Advisor Verification Number (AVN) is the key that unlocks your registration options on MyUAlbany each semester.
 AVNs are distributed by appointment only from about the 6th week of the semester through the last day of classes.
-In order to receive an AVN, Journalism majors and minors should please read the email you received and follow the directions to make an appointment, which will be held in SS 331.
-This change begins for Winter/Spring 2016 advisement.
+In order to receive an AVN, Journalism majors and minors should please read the email you received and follow the directions to make an appointment.
+This change began with Winter/Spring 2016 advisement.
 You do not need to bring in newly printed degree audit during the advisement period.
 At the end of the meeting you will be given a summary of what was discussed, as well as your AVN.
 As always, your faculty mentor does not hand out AVNs.

 Journalism majors have faculty mentors assigned by the advising office.
 Faculty mentors will be with students through their careers as Journalism majors.
 Faculty mentors are a resource for students, and hopefully students will develop relationships with their mentors over the course of time.
 A mentor does not replace academic advising, but offers a place within the department to talk about careers, graduate schools, foci within the major, or other information about the department and our courses.
 Students should strive to see their faculty mentors at least once per academic year, in addition to their advising session every semester.